We've Won Over £90 Million For Our Clients

 • Health & Safety Exectutive – The HSE has put together a guide for petrol station workers and owners in order to help them keep those using their premises safe.

-• HSE legislation for petrol station owners – The HSE’s current legislation for petrol station owners concerning petrol forecourt safety including changes is found here.
+• Guidance from the HSE for petrol station owners – The HSE’s current laws and advice for petrol station operators and owners concerning petrol forecourt safety including changes is found here.

 • LegalExpert.co.uk slip, trip, fall claims guide – If you have suffered a slip, trip or fall outside of a petrol station, or would like to know more about slips, trips and falls and what can be claimed for, our guide contains all you need to know.